muan/deploying-with-now/readme.md

 Aliases your deployment.

 Every deployment gets a new random URL like `projectname-aicbqophhw.now.sh`.
-This command alias your latest deployment with the alias name set in [`package.json`](https://github.com/muan/deploying-with-now/blob/5074a2c84c60834b60e6ed3eb2e1fac919f65e3f/package.json#L14).
+This command aliases your latest deployment with the name set in [`package.json`](https://github.com/muan/deploying-with-now/blob/5074a2c84c60834b60e6ed3eb2e1fac919f65e3f/package.json#L14).

 ### Environment variables